NINTH U.S. CIRCUIT COURT OF APPEALS: The proceedings have been sent back to a lower court with the case remanded for further consideration.

 NEPA did not require service to prepare environmental impact statement,

 where service relied on reasonable predictions based on prior data.
+A remanded case is possible if predictions are insufficient.

 Center for Biological Diversity v.
 Kempthorne – filed December 2, 2009